ga-wdi-remote/js-dom-hw-counters/README.md

 > NOTE: Do not attempt until **all** requirements are met.

-Change the structure of a counter by adding a delete button beneath the '+ 1' button.
-When this button is clicked, it should delete _that specific counter_ from the page, and not interfere with the functionality of any other counters.
+-   Change the structure of a counter by adding a delete button beneath the '+ 1' button.
+When this button is clicked, it should delete _that specific_ _counter_ from the page, and not interfere with the functionality of any other counters.

+    > Look to the setup for the 'increment' buttons as a reference.

+-   Add a form field to go with the 'new counter' button, and use it to assign each counter a descriptive title!

+    > This will involve making some tweaks to `CounterCollection` as well as the
+    > UI, since you will presumably be storing the title of each counter.

 ## Submitting Your Work